-Under Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2020 we identified important factors that could affect our financial performance and could cause our actual results for future periods to differ materially from our anticipated results or other expectations, including those expressed in any forward-looking statements made in this Quarterly Report.
+Under Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2020 we identified important factors that could affect our financial performance and could cause our actual results for future periods to differ materially from our anticipated results or other expectations, including those expressed in any forward-looking statements cause our actual results for fattare periods to differ materially from our anticipated results of ourier expectations, including those expressed in any forward looking statements made in this Quarterly Report.
 There has been no material change in our risk factors subsequent to the filing of our prior reports referenced above.
 However, the risks described in our reports are not the only risks we face.
 Additional risks and uncertainties that we currently deem to be immaterial or not currently known to us, as well as other risks reported from time to time in our reports to the SEC, also could cause our actual results to differ materially from our anticipated results or other expectations.

 Item 2.
 Unregistered Sales of Equity Securities and Use of Proceeds.
+None.